-Bone healing and regeneration supported with ACNs and berries compounds - in vivo studies
+Bone healing and regeneration supported with ACNs and berries compounds: in vivo studies

-Numerous in vivo studies reveal valuable relationship between ACNs and bone health.
-Bone-protective roles of phenolic and flavonoid ingredients derived from dried plum have been shown in rat osteoporosis models (72).
-The fact that dried plum and blueberry have several identical phenolic and flavonoid ingredients was used in order to perform a research on an ovariectomized (OVX)-rat model of postmenopausal osteoporosis (42).
+Numerous in vivo studies reveal a valuable relationship between ACNs and bone health.
+Boneprotective roles of phenolic and flavonoid ingredients derived from dried plum have been shown in rat osteoporosis models (72).
+The fact that dried plum and blueberry have several identical phenolic and flavonoid ingredients was used to perform research on an ovariectomized (OVX) rat model of postmenopausal osteoporosis (42).
 It was hypothesized that blueberry-derived phenolic compounds can prevent bone loss in ovarian hormone deficiency (42).
-OCN, Col1 and bone-specific ALP were chosen as markers of bone formation, and tartrateresistant acid phosphatase (TRAP) as a bone resorption marker.
-Analyses at gene and protein expression level indicated that treatment with 5% blueberry (w/w) prevented bone loss by suppression of ovariectomy-caused bone turnover.
-OVX-rat model was also applied in order to examine the effects of rabbiteye blueberry on osteoporosis (73).
-Rabbiteye blueberries effectively inhibited bone resorption, bone loss, and reduction of bone strength of OVX-rats.
-In another study, blackcurrant extract supplementation reduced trabecular and cortical bone loss in an OVX-mice model (74), which was the same effect estimated upon supplementation of OVX-mice with delphinidin glycoside-enriched MBE (66).
-On the other hand, bilberry extract that has 15 various ACNs didn't show an impact on bone metabolism on OVX-rat model (19).
+OCN, Col1 and bone-specific ALP were chosen as markers of bone formation, and tartrate-resistant acid phosphatase (TRAP) as a bone resorption marker.
+Analyses at gene and protein expression levels indicated that treatment with 5% blueberry (w/w) prevented bone loss by suppression of ovariectomy-caused bone turnover.
+The OVX rat model was also applied to examine the effects of rabbiteye (73). blueberry on osteoporosis Rabbiteye blueberries effectively inhibited bone resorption, bone loss, and reduction of bone strength of OVX rats.
+In another study, blackcurrant extract supplementation reduced trabecular and cortical bone loss in an OVX mice model (74), which was the same effect estimated upon supplementation of OVX mice with delphinidin glycoside-enriched MBE (66).
+On the other hand, bilberry extract that has 15 various ACNs did not show an impact on bone metabolism in the OVX rat model (19).

-Besides OVX-model, which mimics postmenopausal estrogen loss but does not specifically mimic the effects of aging, an age-related model of bone loss can also be used in order to evaluate the influence of ACNs on bone loss prevention.
+Besides the OVX model, which mimics postmenopausal estrogen loss but does not specifically mimic the effects of ageing, an agerelated model of bone loss can also be used to evaluate the influence of ACNs on bone loss prevention.
 In this model, the influence of blackcurrant extracts on the improvement of mice bone mass was evaluated (75).
 Young and old female C57BL/6J mice were fed with either a standard chow diet or a chow diet enriched with 1% (w/w) blackcurrant extract for four months.
-Since supplementation with blackcurrant extracts improved glutathione peroxidase and catalase activity and led to increase in trabecular bone volume, OB surface, and bone mineral content in young mice, it was concluded that consumption of blackcurrant early in life - when substantial amount of bone mass is still present, could prevent aging-associated bone loss.
+Since supplementation with blackcurrant extracts improved glutathione peroxidase and catalase activity and led to an increase in trabecular bone volume, OB surface, and bone mineral content in young mice, it was concluded that consumption of blackcurrant early in life-when a substantial amount of bone mass is still present, could prevent ageing-associated bone loss.

 Besides being the direct bone remodeling mechanisms, high oxidative stress and chronic inflammation can also lead to obesity and, consequently, to bone loss.
 Low levels of vitamins C and E, carotenoids, superoxide dismutase, glutathione peroxidase, catalase and other plasma antioxidants and antioxidant enzymes in obesity can cause augmented bone resorption (76).
 Therefore, the effects of blueberry, blackberry and blackcurrant on bone health were examined on a diet-induced obesity mice model.
-High-fat (HF) diet-induced obese C57BL mice were fed a

-HF diet, with or without berry supplementation, for 12 weeks.
-The results confirmed that there is a negative correlation between fat and bone mass, but that consumption of berries with different ACNs' composition can affect bone turnover via mechanisms that should be clarified in future (76).
+High-fat (HF) diet-induced obese C57BL mice were fed a HF diet, with or without berry supplementation, for 12 weeks.
+The results confirmed that there was a negative correlation between fat and bone mass, but that consumption of berries with different ACNs' composition could affect bone turnover via mechanisms that should be clarified in the future (76).